NorinMp143/Bit-Py/README.md

 Welcome to Bit-Py
 ---------------------------------------------------
 My Bit-Py project is about various bitwise operations which can be perform on given numbers.
-There are having many functinality like exit button, back button and database management.
+There are having many functionality like exit button, back button and database management.

 Some Important Condition are there..............
 ------------